 The first bath in Ireland, also the largest, used to be in this room.
 Several children could be bathed at once in its vast depths.
-Some years ago, the bath was relocated to the Red Room, while the other room that was originally in the suite was incorporated into the Eagle’s Nest – now an intimate, spacious room for couple’s on a romantic getaway in Ireland at one of the finest Castle Hotels Ireland has to offer.
-Castle Leslie Estate offers more than a hotel experience, it is a rural retreat.
+Some years ago, the bath was relocated to the Red Room, while the other room that was originally in the suite was incorporated into the Eagle’s Nest – now an intimate, spacious room for couple’s on a romantic getaway in Ireland at one of the most luxury hotels Ireland has to offer.